Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 In this section, we consider a class of invertible transformations of the general form:

-where $g_{\vphi}$ is a neural network that outputs a $D$-dimensional translation vector, and $\vphi$ are the network's parameters.
+where $g_{\vphi}$ is a function that outputs a $D$-dimensional translation vector, parameterized by $\vphi$ (\Cref{fig:residual_flow}).
 This structure bears a strong similarity to \textit{residual networks} \citep{he2016deep}, and thus we use the term \textit{residual flow} to refer to a normalizing flow composed of such transformations.
 Residual transformations are not always invertible, but can be made invertible if $g_{\vphi}$ is constrained appropriately.
 In what follows, we discuss two general approaches to designing invertible residual transformations: the first is based on \textit{contractive maps}, and the second is based on the \textit{matrix determinant lemma}.

-\subsubsection{Contractive residual flows}
+\subsubsection{Contractive Residual Flows}

 A residual transformation is guaranteed to be invertible if $g_{\vphi}$ can be made \textit{contractive} with respect to some distance function \citep{behrmann2019invertible, chen2019residual}.
 In general, a map $F:\R^D \rightarrow\R^D$ is said to be contractive with respect to a distance function $\delta$ if there exists a constant $L<1$ such that for any two inputs $\rvz_A$ and $\rvz_B$ we have: